Maisie (1939 film): Reception

 Frank Nugent, critic for The New York Times, wrote, "Don't let all this advertising talk about 'Maisie, the Explosive Blonde' ... mystify you too unbearably.
 It's just Ann Sothern, who is probably already one of your favorite flouncers, flouncing through an unconventional Western comedy ...
 Incidentally, the character of Maisie is, as promised, 'explosive.'
 Miss Sothern, hitherto a reasonably restrained actress, throws left hooks, gags and fits of temperament with surprising abandon."

+Radio series

+A concurrent spin-off radio series, The Adventures of Maisie, also starring Ann Sothern in the leading role, was launched in 1945.